emoss08/Trenova/docs.md

 Start Datetime: `now`

-    Note: This task should only be enabled if the customer has purchased the billing module, and auto-billing package.
+This task should only be enabled if the customer has purchased the billing module, and auto-billing package.

+## Kafka Setup

+If you're using Docker, you can run the docker-compose file in the `.docker` directory to set up Kafka.
+If you're not using Docker, reference the `setup.md` file in the `kafka` directory.